Agnes4Him/machine-learning-zoomcamp/midterm-project/README.md

 # INTRODUCTION
-This is a midterm project for the `Machine Learning Zoomcamp - 2025` to demostrate my understanding being able to:
+This is a midterm project for the `Machine Learning Zoomcamp - 2025` to demonstrate my understanding and ability to:

-- Ientify a problem
+- Identify a problem

 - Describe the problem